Usability testing: A/B testing

 In web development and marketing, A/B testing or split testing is an experimental approach to web design (especially user experience design), which aims to identify changes to web pages that increase or maximize an outcome of interest (e.g., click-through rate for a banner advertisement).
 As the name implies, two versions (A and B) are compared, which are identical except for one variation that might impact a user's behavior.
 Version A might be the one currently used, while version B is modified in some respect.
 For instance, on an e-commerce website the purchase funnel is typically a good candidate for A/B testing, as even marginal improvements in drop-off rates can represent a significant gain in sales.
 Significant improvements can be seen through testing elements like copy text, layouts, images and colors.

+Areas typically improved through A/B testing include algorithms, visuals, and workflow processes.

 Multivariate testing or bucket testing is similar to A/B testing but tests more than two versions at the same time.